arithy/packcc/README.md

 The programmable predicate is arbitrary C source code to be executed during matching.
 The matching continues only if a nonzero value is assigned to the output variable `@@`.
 The initial value of `@@` is 1.
-No input text is not consumed from the input and remains available for subsequent matching.
+No input text is consumed from the input and remains available for subsequent matching.

 The intrinsic macros `${prefix}` and `${PREFIX}` anywhere in C source code are replaced with the prefix and the uppercased one respectively.